Heavy infantry: Rome

 In the military of ancient Rome, heavy infantry made up most of the Roman army.
 The heavy infantry of the pre-Marian Roman Republic included the hastati, principes, and triarii (although depending how the hastati were armed and armored, they could also be considered light infantry).
 The hastati, the youngest men in the line, were armed with a sword, or gladius, and two javelins, or pila.
 The pila were usually thrown at a charging enemy before they were engaged in hand-to-hand combat.
 Hastati were also equipped with a helmet, a shield and a bronze breast plate or coat of mail (if they could afford it).
 The principes were armed just like the hastati, but they were older, more experienced and, because they had more money, were more likely to own better-quality arms.
 The final type of heavy infantry were the triarii.
 They were armed and armored just like the principes except that instead of wielding a sword or gladius, they used a large spear known as the hasta.
 Incidentally, the hastati were originally armed with this weapon, which gave them their name, but the hasta were eventually abandoned as Rome switched from a Greek-style hoplite phalanx to the manipular system.
 The triarii were the last vestige of this older style of warfare in the Roman republic.
 The triarii were usually called in to end the battle and break the lines of the enemy.

 Rome's use of heavy infantry and a general lack of major cavalry forces meant they were stronger in pitched battle but more vulnerable to ambushes.
-After the Marian reforms of the late 2nd century BCE, property requirements were dropped, and the three-lined maniples were replaced in favor of a single type of heavy infantry, the legionary, all equipped in nearly identical fashion to hastati and principes.
+After the late 2nd century BCE, the three-lined maniples were replaced in favor of a single type of heavy infantry, the legionary, all equipped in nearly identical fashion to hastati and principes.